christianvoigt/argdown/README.md

 - fork/pull or download this repository
 - run `npm install` in the main folder.
-- run `npm run bootstrap` to install the dependencies of all packages.
+- run `npm run lerna:bootstrap` to install the dependencies of all packages.
 This will call `lerna bootstrap`.
 - run `npm run docs:dev` if you want to work on the documentation.
 Run `npm run` to see the other scripts available.

 ### Installing npm packages